yuliangjin1985/code-challenges/basics/readme.md

             if (nums[mid] < nums[0]) == (target < nums[0]):
                 num = nums[mid]
             else:
+                # If target is smaller than the first node, the target should be in the second half, so set the virtual mid to be '-inf', intending for the first half to be '-inf', otherwise set the virtual mid to be 'inf', intending for the second half to be 'inf'.
                 num = float('-inf') if target < nums[0] else float('inf')

             if num < target: